Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Conclusions and outlook

 We have illustrated the power of this method using the CMB power spectra and BAO, showing \TMNRE\ generates perfect Bayesian confidence intervals for the $\Lambda$CDM parameters with orders of magnitude less computation time than traditional algorithms.
-Despite the fact that \TMNRE\ (and more generally \SBI) shine brightest when the likelihood is unknown and simulations are computationally expensive, we have shown that these methods can be powerful even when in circumstances that are more favorable for conventional methods.
+Despite the fact that \TMNRE\ (and more generally \SBI) {provide their biggest improvements} when the likelihood is unknown and simulations are computationally expensive, we have shown that these methods can be powerful even when in circumstances that are more favorable for conventional methods.
 In particular, we believe that \TMNRE\ offers cosmologists a novel computational tool that mitigates the need for approximation schemes in extended cosmologies (such as those involving massive neutrinos, interacting species, and non-standard distribution functions).

 These aspects bode well for extracting cosmological information from future surveys.
-While in this paper we have worked with simulators for CMB summary statistics, recent work has shown that \SBI\ performs at similar levels when presented with field-level data \cite{Makinen:2021nly,Villaescusa-Navarro:2021pkb,Villaescusa-Navarro:2021cni}.
-There is no theoretical obstruction to using \SBI\ for full high-resolution simulations; such an approach will likely be crucial to using future data to understand our universe.
+While in this paper we have worked with simulators for CMB summary statistics, recent work has shown that density-based \SBI\ performs {well} when presented with field-level data \cite{Makinen:2021nly,Villaescusa-Navarro:2021pkb,Villaescusa-Navarro:2021cni} {(and see \cite{Leclercq:2021ctr} for a comparison with field-level likelihood methods).
+We note that neural ratio estimation, which scales favorably compared to density estimation, has not yet been applied to field-level analysis.} There is no theoretical obstruction to using \SBI\ for full high-resolution simulations; such an approach will likely be crucial to using future data to understand our universe.

 To make contact with observational data, it is therefore of high importance for future cosmology experiments to release simulators (which incorporate \eg\ systematic effects) which are capable of reproducing their mock data.
 Importantly, this does not necessitate a major philosophical shift, since most experiments already release their likelihoods.
 Moreover, experimental collaborations have already done the hard work of calibrating and validating their simulators.
 Moving to realistic simulators will not only allow for significant progress in the field of \SBI, but it will also improve the extent to which we can extract cosmological information and build cosmological models.